Altinn/altinn-securify/README.md

 Along the nonce and authentication tag, a key ID is also embedded.
 This allows for runtime key resolution when decrypting, allowing for key server side rotation and revocation.

-**The entire output value should be considered opaque by consumers**, and should not be parsed or assumed having any particular form (besides being URL safe).
+**The entire output value (when encrypting) should be considered opaque by consumers**, and should not be parsed or assumed having any particular form (besides being URL safe).
 This allows the API to change encodings, encryption algorithms, modes, key/nonce/tag sizes on a per version or even per key-ID basis.
 This means no key material should be handled by consumers, and no assumptions should be made about the output format (other than being URL safe).

 ## Security settings